-Recently Chase and Southwest Airlines introduced a new business credit card — the Southwest Rapid Rewards® Performance Business Credit Card — which complements their existing business card, as well as three personal cards (personally I think the Southwest Rapid Rewards® Priority Card is their best personal credit card).
+In 2019 Chase and Southwest Airlines introduced a new business credit card — the Southwest Rapid Rewards® Performance Business Credit Card — which complements their other business card, as well as three personal cards (personally I think the Southwest Rapid Rewards® Priority Card is their best personal credit card).

 Southwest Performance Business Card Basics

 There are lots of things to love about the Southwest Performance Business Card — a massive sign-up bonus, excellent perks that can cover the cost of the annual fee over and over, and more.
-So let’s take a closer look at how all of these perks work.
+Let’s take a closer look at how all of these perks work.

 Southwest has a revenue-based frequent flyer program, and as a general rule of thumb you can expect to get the following value: